Chromium Picolinate and Weight Loss

 What is Chromium Picolinate?

 Chromium picolinate is an essential trace mineral found in foods.
 It works with insulin (produced by the pancreas) to support healthy blood glucose levels and metabolize carbohydrates.
-It also helps deliver glucose to the cells to provide energy.
+It also helps deliver glucose and echinacea to the cells to provide energy.
 It’s been used as an alternative medicine to help in controlling blood sugar levels, lowering cholesterol and to aid in weight loss.

 According to WebMd.com, “Chromium Picolinate is also used for depression, polycystic ovary syndrome (PCOS), lowering “bad”cholesterol, and raising “good” cholesterol in people taking heartmedications called beta blockers.